SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Kentucky

-Generally a half an hour rest period is required between the 3rd and 5th hour of work, though it may be less under certain conditions Collective bargaining agreements or agreements between employer and employees can bypass this requirement.
+Generally, a half-hour rest period is required between the third and fifth hour of work, though it may be less under certain conditions.
+Collective bargaining agreements or agreements between employers and employees can bypass this requirement.

-Employers subjected to Federal Railway Labor Act are excluded.
+Employers subject to the Federal Railway Labor Act are excluded.

 Maine

-Unless work allows for frequent breaks throughout the day, excluding emergency cases, a half an hour for lunch is required after six consecutive work hours.
+Excluding emergency cases, half an hour for lunch is required after six consecutive work hours.
 A collective agreement may change this policy.

 Massachusetts

-A half an hour for lunch is required after six consecutive work hours.
-The Labor Commissioner can grant exemptions for special circumstances and collective bargaining agreements.
+Half an hour for lunch is required after six consecutive work hours.
+The Attorney General can grant exemptions for special circumstances and collective bargaining agreements.

-Excluded industries are iron works, glass works, paper mills, letter press, and any establishments involved with bleaching or dyeing
+Excluded industries are iron works, glass works, paper mills, letter presses and bleaching or dyeing works.

 Minnesota

 For employees who work for eight consecutive hours or more, a sufficient but unspecified amount of unpaid time is required.
-Snack or rest periods of less than 20 minutes do not count.
+Snack or rest periods of less than 20 minutes do not count and cannot be deducted from total hours worked.
 Meal requirements may not affect collective bargaining agreements.

 Nebraska